Easy Driving Trips From Boston For a Great Family Day Out

 When it comes to fascinating cities in the United States, Boston is always near the top of the list.
 It’s easy to see why, as there are endless interesting historical and cultural places to visit in Boston and the surrounding areas.

-In fact, Boston has our vote as offering many of the best day trips in New England, and a majority of them are less than two hours away!
+In fact, Boston has our vote as offering many of the best day trips in New England, most of which are less than two hours away!
 New Hampshire, Maine, and Rhode Island are all located conveniently close by, and you can reach all destinations by car or even public transportation.

 Whether you’re interested in museums, sandy beaches, whale watching, or a spooky ghost tour, we have the adventure for you in our list of the best day trips from Boston.